Difference Between Haskell vs Rust

 Conclusion

-In this article, we conclude that Haskell and Rust both are language tools so there is no much difference in these both.
-But when the programmer is writing code then Rust provides it a safer way to write code than Haskell.
-And most of them prefer Rust as it provides many libraries and frameworks which are very useful in designing apps as Haskell provides libraries that implement using vocabulary and make it difficult for the programmer to understand but Haskell is good when using functional programming as it uses rapid prototyping.
+In this article, we conclude that Haskell and Rust are both language tools, so there is no much difference in these both.
+But when the programmer is writing code, Rust provides a safer way to write code than Haskell.
+And most of them prefer Rust as it provides many libraries and frameworks which are very useful in designing apps Haskell provides libraries that implement using vocabulary and make it difficult for the programmer to understand, but Haskell is good when using functional programming as it uses rapid prototyping.
 Therefore the programmers need to carefully choose the language according to the requirements and ease of development.

 Recommended Articles